swup/docs/src/docs/getting-started/upgrading.md

 ## New hook system

-Swup 4 comes with a new hook system that allows more flexibility and replaces the previous events implementation.
+Swup 4 comes with a new [hook system](/hooks/) that allows more flexibility and replaces the previous events implementation.
 Among other features, handlers can now pause execution by returning a Promise or replace the internal default handler completely.
-See [Hooks](/hooks/) for details and updated examples.
+See [Hooks](/hooks/) for details and more examples.

 All hook-related functions now live on the `hooks` instance of swup: